makrai/notes/vazquez-romero20-depress-speech-ensamb-cnn.md

   * inputs to them are speech log-spectrograms
   * As in the DCC sub-challenge, the English-speakers database DAIC-WOZ [13]

-# 2 the SOTA of the automatic depression detection, CNNs and ensemble methods
+# 2 The SOTA of the automatic depression detection, CNNs and ensemble methods

 ## ADD systems consider visual and audio individually or combined